cyberkrunk/chesterjankowski/content/blog/2005-04-07-politcs-and-the-schiavo-story.md

   - "schiavo"
 ---

-Anyone tracking the Schiavo story for the past few weeks is doubtless aware of the now infamous "GOP Schiavo Talking Points memo" which was circulated by GOP leaders on the senate floor around March 18th, and subsequently leaked to and reported by the press in the next few days.
-Something of a footnote in the whole affair, the memo included rather crass language about the Schiavo case being "a great political issue, \[...\] a tough issue for the democrats."
-The memo also stated that "the pro-life base will be excited that the Senate is debating this important issue." >
+Anyone tracking the Schiavo story for the past few weeks is doubtless aware of the now infamous “GOP Schiavo Talking Points memo” which was circulated by GOP leaders on the senate floor around March 18th, and subsequently leaked to and reported by the press in the next few days.
+Something of a footnote in the whole affair, the memo included rather crass language about the Schiavo case being “a great political issue, \[...\] a tough issue for the democrats.”
+The memo also stated that “the pro-life base will be excited that the Senate is debating this important issue.”

 The story took on a new life, however, when many right-wing pundits declared that the memo was a fake, that this was Rathergate part II, a dirty trick by the Democrats.
 The blogs, especially, were pounding this story with daily updates.
 The Powerline blog was a leader in this tirade, which is understandable since the blog's writers were very uncomfortable with what Bush & Co. were doing with the Schiavo case, and would rather focus everyone's attention elsewhere.